Bontgoy/phase-0-tracks/version-control/git-definitions.md

 * What is a commit?
 What makes a good commit message?
   A commit is a snapshop of your workflow at a current stage.
 A good message tells us what we did during this part of the feature.
 * What is a merge conflict?
+  A merge conflict is when you edit a file ona conflicting branch and try to merge when the changes in time line do not match.